NyxIsBad/hijiri.dev-urara/urara/site-index/akguides/gearguide/+page.svelte.md

   - This set is *worse* than the level 90 set.
 Once again, all you get out of this is the pen from cards & slightly higher raw stats.
 - [S5 Fading Time Set](https://www.aurakingdom-db.com/item/19748-eternias-destiny-girdle)
   - This set is not recommended because of how much you lose.
 The set grants 10% crit rate, 20% cdmg, and 6% zeal chance.
 Magic Sundering has a significantly stronger set bonus.
 Although you could theoretically upgrade to this if you met the conditions of 1.) sufficient Crit & CDMG from external sources 2.)
 Need Pen, this case is *really* rare.
   - The zeal chance can be really funny if you proc it though, and it *is* free, so it's really up to you.
-I leave to you the fact that it gives you no raw dps output according to dmg calc, except in very specific situations.
+I leave to you the fact that it gives you <u>no raw dps output improvement over magic sundering</u> according to dmg calc, except in very specific situations.

 **Trophy**

 Very little changes here, with the exception of Fatima's Thunder Boost becoming technically better than Souler.
 However, this being worth building is rare due to the fort costs.
+Additionally, you will have a strong case to build trophies at s10 anyway, so building Fatima's won't last long unless you skip s10.

 | Low End | Mid End | High End |
 | ------- | ------- | -------- |